espy/hoodie-plugin-tutorial/README.md

     var recipient = message.to;
     hoodie.account.find('user', recipient, function(error, user) {

 We also need to find the recipient's database, so we can write the message to it.
-Our `hoodie.directMessages.send()` took a message object with a `to`key for the recipient, and that's what were using here.
+Our `hoodie.directMessages.send()` took a message object with a `to` key for the recipient, and that's what were using here.
 We're assuming that users are adressing each other by their actual Hoodie usernames and not some other name.

     if (error) {
       return hoodie.task.error(originDb, message, error);
     };

 The sender may have made a mistake and the recipient may not exist.
 In this case, we call `task.error()` and pass in the message and the error so we can deal with the problem where neccessary.
-Remember, this will emit an event that you can listen for both in the front- _and/or_ backend with `task.on()`.
+This will emit an `error` event that you can listen for both in the front- _and/or_ the backend with `task.on()`.
 In our case, we were just passing them through our plugin's frontend component to let the app author deal with it.
 Internally, Hoodie knows which task the error refers to through the `message` object and its unique id.

     var targetDb = 'user/' + user.ownerHash;

 We still haven't got the recipient's database, which is what we do here.
 In CouchDB, database names consist of a type prefix (in this case: `user`), a slash, and an id.
-We'd recommend using Futon to find out what individual objects and databases are called.
+We recommend using Futon to find out what individual objects and databases are called.
 Now we get to the main point:

-    hoodie.database(targetDb).add('message', message, addMessageCallback);
+    hoodie.database(targetDb).add('directmessage', message, addMessageCallback);

 This works a lot like adding an object with the Hoodie frontend API, except we use callbacks instead of promises here.
 We've added the message data as a `message` object in the recipient's database, and if we're listening to the corresponding `new` event in the frontend, we can make it show up in near realtime.

 __Note__: You'll probably be thinking: "wait a second, what if another plugin generates `message` objects too?" and that's very prescient of you.
 We're not dealing with namespacing here for simplicity's sake, but prefixing your object type names with your plugin name seems like an excellent idea.
 In that case, this line should read

-    hoodie.database(targetDb).add('direct-messages-message', message, addMessageCallback);
+    hoodie.database(targetDb).add('directmessagesmessage', message, addMessageCallback);

+but for clarity, we'll just leave that out in this example.

-Right, we're nearly there, we just have to clean up after ourselves:
+Anyway, we're nearly there, we just have to clean up after ourselves:

+    function addMessageCallback(error, object) {
+        if(error){
+            return hoodie.task.error(originDb, message, error);
+        }
-    hoodie.task.success(originDb, message, handleError);
+        return hoodie.task.success(originDb, message);
+    };

-Again, Hoodie knows which task `success` refers to through the `message`object and the unique id therein.
-Once you've called `success` on a task, it will be marked as deleted, and the frontend component, which is listening for `'remove:direct-message:'+message.id'`, will trigger the original API call's success promise.
+Again, Hoodie knows which task `success` refers to through the `message` object and the unique id therein.
+Once you've called `success` on a task, it will be marked as deleted, and the frontend component (which is listening for `'directmessage:'+message.id+':remove`) will trigger the original API call's success promise.
 The task's life cycle is complete.

 #### Additional Notes on the Frontend Component and Application Frontend

 All that's left to do now is display the message in the recipient user's app view as soon as it is saved to their database.
 In the application's frontend code, we'd just

-    hoodie.store.on('add:message'), function(messageObject){
+    hoodie.store.on('directmessage:add'), function(messageObject){
       // Show the new message somewhere
     });

 Really basic Hoodie stuff.
-You can also call `hoodie.store.findAll('message').done(displayAllMessages)`or any of the other `hoodie.store` methods to work with the new messages objects.
+You can also call `hoodie.store.findAll('directmessage').done(displayAllMessages)`or any of the other `hoodie.store` methods to work with the new messages objects.

 As a plugin author, you could wrap your own methods around these, so app authors can stay within your plugin API's scope even when listening for native Hoodie store events or using the Hoodie core API.
 For example, in the plugin's frontend component, have:

-    function findAll(){
-      var defer = hoodie.defer();
-      hoodie.store.findAll('message')
-      .done(defer.resolve)
-      .fail(defer.reject)

-      return defer.promise();
-    }

-    hoodie.directMessages = {
+    hoodie.directMessages.findAll = function(){
-      send: send,
-      findAll: findAll,
-      on: on
+      return hoodie.store.findAll('directmessage');
     };

 This could then be called by the app author as

-    hoodie.directMessages.findAll().done(displayAllMessages)
+    hoodie.directMessages.findAll().done(displayAllMessages, showError);

 Now you know how to create and complete tasks, make your plugin promise-friendly, emit and listen for task events, build up your frontend API, write objects to user databases and a couple of other things.
 I'd say your're well on your way.
 All other features of the plugin API are waiting in the docs section for you to discover them.